ccdxc/sw/venice/ui/docs/help/README.md

 ## Linking help docs with UI pages.

 `urlMap.ts` contains a mapping of UI paths to help doc IDs.
 Update this map to see the doc show up in the UI.

+## Implementation details
+`venice-sdk/generators/helpdocs.ts` searches for all markdwon files under `docs/help`.
+It then calls the Pensando-swagger-ts-generator to parse the swagger files, and expand the load-table syntax into markdown.
+This results in an intermediate markdown file. `Helpdocs.ts` then runs this through showdown.js to conver the md into html, and writes it directly to `webapp/src/app/assets`.
+It also copies all of the images under help/docs, and resolves all links into their actual paths.

+For loading the proper html help pages, `helpoverly.component.ts` uses `urlMap.ts` and `linkMap.ts` to map the current url route to a help page.